Redot-Engine/redot-docs/tutorials/ui/gui_containers.rst

 Container types
 ---------------

-Godot provides several container types out of the box as they serve different purposes:
+redot provides several container types out of the box as they serve different purposes:

 Box Containers
 ^^^^^^^^^^^^^^